CR6Community/CR-6-touchscreen/README.md

 ### How buttons are handled with code

+In the currently - not yet cleaned up - source code of the touch screen handling in Marlin, the events of the touch screen are handled in certain way.
+This may change when we further refine the code.
 This picture says it all:

 ![DWIN button-code correlation](doc/button_type.png)